EvaMartinMoreno/running-trends/README.md

 - Counter

 # HYPOTHESIS

-**1. Running. ¿Habit or trend?
+**Running. ¿Habit or trend?
 There is a significant trend towards an increase in running activity in general, but there are important peaks that create trend peaks.**

-**2. Communities with greater purchasing power practice more running**
+*1. Communities with greater purchasing power are more interessted in running*

-**3.Communities with the highest unemployment rate have more running events**
+*2.Communities with the highest unemployment are less interested in running*

+*3.There are more races in communities with major GDP*

 # PROCESS FOLLOWED